Zoom is a web conferencing solution that provides screen sharing, meetings, live chat, and a lot more.

 To create meetings, either use the desktop client, or log in to Zoom at https://langara.zoom.us.
 Once you are signed in, you will have access to your account settings and be able to create meetings.
 You can also use the desktop client to create meetings, but some settings are only available in the browser.

-All Langara staff and students have a Basic Zoom account.
-Meetings created by Basic accounts are limited to 40 minutes.
+All Langara users have a Pro Zoom account.
 See https://langara.zoom.us for more information on creating and hosting meetings.

 Zoom Audio & Video

 When you join a Zoom meeting for the first time, you will be asked how you want to join the meeting audio.

 To join using computer audio, click “Join Audio Conference by Computer.”
 This option will use your default microphone and speakers.

 If you are having trouble with your microphone or speakers, or aren’t sure whether they are set up, click “Test Computer Mic & Speakers.”